What to Know About Robot Vacuums

-Robot vacuums are perfect for anyone who wants to spend less time vacuuming.
-(That’s all of us, right?)
+Robot vacuums are perfect for anyone who wants to spend less time vacuuming, which is basically everyone, right?

 The first robot vacuums came on the scene in the mid 1990s.
 However, they never took off thanks to high costs and poor functionality.